Learning NextJS

 If your page contains frequently changing data, and you need to pre-render

-the page, you can export the getServerSideProps
+the page, you can export the getServerSideProps from the page, which runs

 at request time and NextJS will pre-render your page for every request.

-is similar to getStaticProps
+getServerSideProps is similar to getStaticProps just executed on every

-is typically called during the build
+request.
+While getStaticProps is typically called during the build

-process (except when using ISR for regeneration), getServerSideProps
+process (except when using ISR for regeneration), getServerSideProps is

 called at request time.

-also only runs on the server, therefore you can write
+getServerSideProps also only runs on the server, therefore you can write

 any server-side code for calling a CMS, fetching data from your database,

-or other APIs directly from inside getServerSideProps
+or other APIs directly from inside getServerSideProps.

-should return an object with one of the following
+getServerSideProps should return an object with one of the following

 export async function getServerSideProps(context) {